myrtotzelisi/homepage-html-css/README.md

-# Homepage HTML & CSS
+# Lucky Shrub - Homepage HTML & CSS

 This project showcases a simple, yet elegant homepage.
 It represents my first try to create a homepage using *only* HTML and CSS.
 It was part of the "HTML and CSS in Depth" course of the Meta Front-End Developer certificate.